platformio/platformio-core/README.rst

 **Platformio** is well suited for **embedded development**.
 It can:

-* Automatic dependency analysis
+* Automatically analyse dependency
-* Reliable detection of build changes
+* Reliably detect of build changes
-* Compile framework or library sources to static libraries
+* Build framework or library source code to static library
 * Build *ELF* (executable and linkable firmware)
 * Convert *ELF* to *HEX* or *BIN* file
 * Extract *EEPROM* data